A man dreamed:

 But the dream symbolizes dialogue between the father and son.
 A ball, a symbol of feeling communication, is being tossed back and forth.
 Through this dialogue the snake comes alive and more real to both father and son.
 The snake now has baby snakes.
 Life is multiplying.
 Then the snake seems to be a salamander.
 It is growing legs and fingers.
 It looks and moves more and more like a human being, rolling over to reach the dog door, standing up to push open the flap.
 In both form, behavior, and inferred intelligence it is becoming more human-like.
 These images reflect the fact that the snake is coming alive for the dreamer.
 It is approaching human form which indicates that its reality is coming closer to being consciously assimilated by the dreamer.

 The snake comes alive with the meaningful dialogue between the dreamer and his son.
 But what is the equivalence of this dialogue in the average life?
 What helps you experience the living reality of your own psyche?
 Observing, working with, and learning from your dreams is one important avenue of such development.
 Likewise, observing patterns in your relationships and paying attention to the synchronicities, physical and psychological symptoms you experience helps you better understand the language of the psyche.
 Observing the way in which these things teach and guide, respond to and reflect your behaviors and attitudes is to enter into dialogue with your psyche.
-This allows you to experience the psyche’s activity and presence—its reality—not in an abstract, intellectual way, but in an experiential, living way.
+This allows you to experience the psyche’s activity and presence—its reality—not in an abstract, intellectual way, but in an experiential, dynamic, living way.

 Excerpts may be used provided full and clear credit is given author with link to original article.